Amirabbasjadidi/Mouse-Mover/README.md

 **I doubt this will be useful for you**, but I needed this for myself, so I made it.
 I figured someone else might need it too, so here it is!

 This is a simple Python application that moves the mouse to a pre-defined coordinate on the screen at specific times.
-It can be useful for tasks like preventing your system from going to sleep by simulating mouse activity or performing automated mouse clicks at specific intervals.

 ## Features